 The planned improvements include

-- new cycle routes with protected cycle tracks on main roads
+- new cycle routes with protected cycle tracks on the main road

 - cyclist and pedestrian priority at key junctions